Last updated on December 28th, 2022 at 10:23 am

-1. Always buy a bottle of water after security.
-There were times where there were no water bottles left on the plane and if you’re on a long-distance flight, that would suck.
+1. Always buy a bottle of water after the security check.
+There were times when there were no water bottles left on the plane.
+If you’re on a long-distance flight, that sucks big time.

 2. Buy a power bank.
-They are lifesavers especially for those who travel a lot.
-There’s nothing more annoying than running around trying to find a outlet and not being able to move from a spot because your phone is charging.
+They are lifesavers, especially for those who travel a lot.
+When I flew to HK and had to wait at the airport for over 12 hours for my COVID test results, I relied heavily on my power bank.
+What was I going to do if my phone died?
+It’s much better than running around trying to find an outlet and not being able to move from a spot because your phone is charging.

-3. When I was in the UK, I got to travel a bit in Europe and there were all these budget airlines.
-The one I liked most was EasyJet but beware.
-These budget airlines charge you for everything even a seating fee.
+3. When I was in the UK, I got to travel a bit in Europe.
+There are all these budget airlines.
+They do sell cheaper flights but they charge you for everything, even a seating fee.
 By paying a premium fee, you can sit in the first few rows on the plane, are one of the first people to board, and one of the first people to get off as soon as you land.

 4. When travelling, stay near a shopping area.
 I love hitting all the famous tourist attractions but also want time to walk around the streets to shop.
 When those attractions close around 5 pm, I can go back to my hotel and rest for a bit before heading down to walk around some more (I love buying souvenirs like snacks and/or t-shirts).

-6. Do more things by yourself whether that’s solo travel, solo eating or even watching a movie by myself.
+6. Do more things by yourself whether that’s travelling, eating or even watching a movie.
 I’ve travelled by myself several times now and I quite like it.
-I can set my schedule and do whatever I like without considering someone else.
+I can set my schedule and do whatever I want without considering someone else.